surrogate reading bible

 Moral and Ethical Considerations

 For Christians, moral and ethical questions are always important.
-The Bible teaches that our bodies are temples of the Holy Spirit (1 Corinthians 6:19-20), and Christians are called to honor God with their bodies.
-This raises questions about whether surrogacy aligns with biblical teachings on how we use our bodies.
+Since the Bible teaches that our bodies are temples of the Holy Spirit (1 Corinthians 6:19-20), it’s essential to approach surrogacy in a way that honors God.

 One way to honor God in the surrogacy process is to ensure that the decisions made respect the sanctity of life.
-Christians believe that every human being is valuable and created in the image of God (Genesis 1:27).
-This belief can guide ethical considerations, particularly around the creation and treatment of embryos.
+Christians believe that every human being is valuable and created in the image of God (Genesis 1:27), which should guide ethical considerations, especially regarding embryo creation and treatment.

 The Christian Call to Compassion